Meet Heather

 Therapy can help you gain more insight into managing what is overwhelming you.
 Getting through life’s obstacles can be tough but showing up for yourself is an amazing first step.

-I’m here to work with you to find your joy.
+I’m here to help you find your joy.

 I also love working with people who are managing an invisible illness.
 I see the strength, determination, and courage it takes to manage a chronic medical issue.
 I am here to listen and help you hold the frustration, overwhelm, and fear that often accompanies chronic conditions.
 We can work on actionable steps to help you with these hard feelings.